carlmontanari/scrapli/README.md

 Password: `VR-netlab9`

+You should also run the `prepare_devices` script in the functional tests, or use the Make commands to do so for you .
+This script will deploy the base config needed for testing.
+The make commands for this step follow the same pattern as the others:

+- `prepare_dev_env` will push the base config to all devices
+- `prepare_dev_env_XYZ` where XYZ == "iosxe", "nxos", etc. will push the base config for the specified device.

 Once the container(s) are ready, you can use the make commands to execute tests as needed:

 - `test` will execute all currently implemented functional tests as well as the unit tests